JM Pedini - Executive Director

 Jeremy Weir serves as the treasurer of Virginia NORML.

-Ngiste is Director of Public Policy at Columbia Care, one of the nation’s leading medical cannabis companies.
+Ngiste is Vice President of Public Policy at Columbia Care, one of the nation’s leading medical cannabis companies.
 She serves as the President of the New York Medical Cannabis Industry Association and on the board of the District of Columbia Cannabis Trade Association.
 Prior to that, she was co-founder of Undaunted Ventures, a political consulting firm which specializes in innovative narrative, training, and leadership coaching services, and which grew out of her work training progressive organizations and working on campaigns across Virginia.
 She is the co-founder and co-director of New Leaders Council Virginia.
 Ngiste holds a BA in Public Policy from the University of Chicago and a Masters in Public Policy and Management from Carnegie Mellon University.
 She happily gives and receives recommendations for sci-fi novels and board games.

 Herb is the CEO of Pyramid Technologies, LLC, a cloud-computing & project management consulting firm.
 He is also a retired US Army combat veteran, serving tours in Iraq and Afghanistan.
 Herb served as the treasurer for New Kent County from 2000 to 2011.
-Currently, he serves on several board of directors to include VA NORML, Roanoke Area Ministries, and Achieving Community Excellence (Williamsburg).
+Currently, he serves on several board of directors to include Virginia NORML, Roanoke Area Ministries, and Achieving Community Excellence (Williamsburg).
 He is also a charter member of the New Kent Rotary Club.
 In November 2019, Herb was a democratic candidate for 3rd Senate District of Virginia; he earned more democratic votes in history for this district.

 Sebastian Wicker is an active advocate for developing sectors and passionate about the value cannabis brings to states and their local communities.
 He is the CEO and founder of LTF Consulting, helping owners and operators across the country navigate the cannabis industry.
 Sebastian's prior experience stems from business immigration and commercial aerospace advocacy.
 He is a graduate of the University of Mississippi and currently resides in Virginia.